nghuyong/ZhihuLabelsPrediction/readme.md

 ## How to use

-1. Download the dataset,and put into data folder,run `prepare_data.py` clean data
+1. Download the [dataset](http://tcci.ccf.org.cn/conference/2018/dldoc/trainingdata06.rar),and put into `data` folder,run `prepare_data.py` to clean data

 2. train a model: `python main.py train --model rcnn `